Common Attack Pattern Enumeration and Classification

-An adversary manipulates the use or processing of an Application Programming Interface (API) resulting in an adverse impact upon the security of the system implementing the API.
-This can allow the adversary to execute functionality not intended by the API implementation, possibly compromising the system which integrates the API.
-API manipulation can take on a number of forms including forcing the unexpected use of an API, or the use of an API in an unintended way.
-For example, an adversary may make a request to an application that leverages a non-standard API that is known to incorrectly validate its data and thus it may be manipulated by supplying metacharacters or alternate encodings as input, resulting in any number of injection flaws, including SQL injection, cross-site scripting, or command execution.
-Another example could be API methods that should be disabled in a production application but were not, thus exposing dangerous functionality within a production environment.
+An adversary manipulates the use or processing of an interface (e.g. Application Programming Interface (API) or System-on-Chip (SoC)) resulting in an adverse impact upon the security of the system implementing the interface.
+This can allow the adversary to bypass access control and/or execute functionality not intended by the interface implementation, possibly compromising the system which integrates the interface.
+Interface manipulation can take on a number of forms including forcing the unexpected use of an interface or the use of an interface in an unintended way.

-The requirements vary depending upon the nature of the API.
-For application-layer APIs related to the processing of the HTTP protocol, one or more of the following may be needed: a MITM (Man-In-The-Middle) proxy, a web browser, or a programming/scripting language.
+The requirements vary depending upon the nature of the interface.
+For example, application-layer APIs related to the processing of the HTTP protocol may require one or more of the following: a MITM (Man-In-The-Middle) proxy, a web browser, or a programming/scripting language.

 More information is available — Please select a different filter.